Students Urge Authorities To Help Improve Jinnah Library - UrduPoint

 Mohammad Ali (@ChaudhryMAli88) Published April 27, 2025 | 06:10 PM

-LAHORE, (UrduPoint / Pakistan Point News - 27th Apr, 2025) Libraries are essential in a process of giving citizens access to knowledge.
+LAHORE, (UrduPoint / Pakistan Point News - 27th Apr, 2025 - Dr Saeed Ahmad Ali) Libraries are essential in a process of giving citizens access to knowledge.
 In digital times they are needed more than ever before.
 In times of the internet, everyone can visit a library without leaving home.
 It’s just a matter of opening a library website, and you can not only borrow an ebook but also ask the librarian an online various questions.
 Most importantly, however, libraries are the places where you can expect smart and clear answers to even the most difficult questions.

 Quaid-e-Azam library is one of the richest libraries of Pakistan consisting important oriental collection.
 It is difficult to process Islamic and oriental literatures using Western Classification Schemes and Cataloguing Rules.
 Abdul Wadood, a senior citizen and visitor of the Quaid-e-Azam Library (QAL), said that the administration of the library has modified the Dewey Decimal Classification (DDC) system for its books, especially those relating to Islamic and Oriental literature.
 QAL has adjusted the DDC notations for subjects like islam, Pakistan, and Oriental Literature, as processing these topics directly with the Western classification system can be challenging.